mersocarlin/mersocarlin.com/posts/2016-09-26-continuous-delivery-with-bitbucket-pipelines.md

 ## Bitbucket Pipelines

 This is a great feature that Bitbucket came up with.
-If you had worked with <a href="https://travis-ci.org/" target="_blank">Travis CI</a>, the goal of <a href="https://bitbucket.org/product/features/pipelines" target="_blank">Bitbucket pipelines</a> is pretty much the same: after every commit your code is built, your tests are executed and, if that is the case, your application is deployed to production.
+If you had worked with [Travis CI](https://travis-ci.org/), the goal of [Bitbucket Pipelines](https://bitbucket.org/product/features/pipelines) is pretty much the same: after every commit your code is built, your tests are executed and, if that is the case, your application is deployed to production.

 You also need to be familiar with YAML syntax.
-It is easy and you can find out more about it in the <a href="https://yaml.org/start.html" target="_blank">yaml reference page</a>.
+It is easy and you can find out more about it in the [yaml reference page](https://yaml.org/start.html).

 The "hard work" relies on inform which commands are needed to run this step-by-step process.